Jd0ng1993/odin-recipes/README.md

 End of Document 10.7.21 18:14

 Just made first Commit of README.md adding this in to learn more about github before beginning project.

+Lets Begin 18:20
+Created index.html and recipes.html.
+Added a link to a page with a lasagna recipe.
+Added a picture and awesome description of said lasagna.

+Commit at 18:42 10.7